Hypertrophic Pyloric Stenosis

 Diagnosis of hypertrophic pyloric stenosis is by abdominal ultrasonography showing increased thickness of the pylorus (typically to ≥ 4 mm; normal, < 2 mm) along with an elongated pylorus (> 16 mm).

-If the diagnosis remains uncertain, ultrasonography can be repeated serially or an upper GI series can be done, which typically shows delayed gastric emptying and a string sign or railroad track sign of a markedly narrowed, elongated pyloric lumen.
+If the diagnosis remains uncertain, ultrasonography can be repeated serially or an upper gastrointestinal series can be done, which typically shows delayed gastric emptying and a string sign or railroad track sign of a markedly narrowed, elongated pyloric lumen.
 In rare cases, upper endoscopy is required for confirmation.

 Initial treatment of hypertrophic pyloric stenosis is directed at hydration and correcting electrolyte abnormalities.

 Definitive treatment is a longitudinal pyloromyotomy, which leaves the mucosa intact and separates the incised muscle fibers.
 Postoperatively, the infant usually tolerates feeding within a day.
+Nonsurgical therapy using a feeding tube passed beyond the pylorus is not considered a good alternative because of the efficacy and safety of pyloromyotomy.